 Pretty much everyone drives and they have received minimal instruction.
 Formula One drivers are highly trained and there are not many of them.
 People using weaponlights in a tactical application without training are regular drivers trying to be Formula One.
 Training provides concepts and technique the untrained will most likely not get on their own.
 Training shows you how to maximize your equipment and gets you out of the slow lane.
 You might get to drive Dale Earnhardt Jr’s car, but that does not mean you will drive it like he does.

-There is a reason Surefire keeps pumping out newer lights with higher outputs.
+There is a reason companies keep pumping out newer lights with higher outputs.
 We want them.
 I need to be able to identify the threat as far away as possible and engage if necessary.
 I need to see what is in the hands of suspects and unknowns.
 More light provides more information.
 More information helps problem solving.
-Greater distances are potentially safer for me.
+Greater distances are potentially safer for me because it gives me time to process and react.
 If I have a light with a shallow throw on a patrol rifle, how am I taking advantage of the better range my patrol rifle provides?
 If greater distances give us more time to respond to threats and short distances require faster responses, what will greater light/throw from a weaponlight provide?
 The answer is further distance and more time, which translates to greater safety for us.

 We are lucky to have darkness frequently during the week.
 This allows us to do low light practice in the comfort of our own homes.
 During that practice remove the idea that your light must be on at all times, forget it must be pointed in front of you parallel to the ground, and ignore your need to stare at the focus of the beam.